Plasma-facing material: Lithium

 Lithium (Li) is an alkali metal with a low Z (atomic number).
 Li has a low first ionization energy of ~5.4 eV and is highly chemically reactive with ion species found in the plasma of fusion reactor cores.
 In particular, Li readily forms stable lithium compounds with hydrogen isotopes, oxygen, carbon, and other impurities found in D-T plasma.

 The fusion reaction of D-T produces charged and neutral particles in the plasma.
 The charged particles remain magnetically confined to the plasma.
 The neutral particles are not magnetically confined and will move toward the boundary between the hotter plasma and the colder plasma-facing components.
 Upon reaching the first wall, both neutral particles and charged particles that escaped the plasma become cold neutral particles in gaseous form.
 An outer edge of cold neutral gas is then "recycled", or mixed, with the hotter plasma.
 A temperature gradient between the cold neutral gas and the hot plasma is believed to be the principal cause of anomalous electron and ion transport from the magnetically confined plasma.
 As recycling decreases, the temperature gradient decreases and plasma confinement stability increases.
 With better conditions for fusion in the plasma, the reactor performance increases.

-Initial use of lithium in 1990s was motivated by a need for a low-recycling plasma-facing component.
+Initial use of lithium in the 1990s was motivated by a need for a low-recycling plasma-facing component.
 In 1996, ~ 0.02 grams of lithium coating was added to the PFC of TFTR, resulting in the fusion power output and the fusion plasma confinement to improve by a factor of two.
 On the first wall, lithium reacted with neutral particles to produce stable lithium compounds, resulting in low-recycling of cold neutral gas.
 In addition, lithium contamination in the plasma tended to be well below 1%.

 Since 1996, these results have been confirmed by a large number of magnetic confinement fusion devices (MCFD) that have also used lithium in their plasma-facing components, for example: